CsmcWzrd/CMotive-Original/CMotive-v1-LanguageDefinition.md

 Elif     // Elif equals else if
 Else     // Final else
 Enum     // Enumerated datatype
+Expand   // Grow a Dynamic Struct by adding members at the end of it.
 Extern   // Same as extern in C
 False    // Boolean value = 0
 Float    // Equivalent to float datatype